 Either statement is sufficient.
 The ratio of the perimeters of two similar triangles is equal to the ratio of the corresponding sides.
-Also, the ratio of the areas of two similar triangles is equal to the squares of the corresponding sides.
+Also, the ratio of the areas of two similar triangles is equal to the squares of the ratios of the corresponding sides.